jersearls/attrition/README.md

 Attrition provides the ability to display specific data HTML attributes based on the configuration of your mix environment.

-For example, testing and QA can be performed using the data-qa attribute, while these attributes are effectively removed from your production markup.
+For example, testing and QA can be performed using the `data-qa` or `data-test` attribute, while these attributes are effectively removed from your production markup.
-It accomplishes this through the use of a compile time macro that injects overrideable functions.
+Attrition accomplishes this through the use of a compile time macro that injects overrideable functions.

 If correctly configured and enabled, Attrition provided functions return